-- 1) (NC, LR) (No Congestion, Low Reliability): In this state, no congestion is experienced and the achieved reliability is lower than that required, i.e., $\eta < 1 \epsilon$ and $f < f{\text{max}}$.
-This can be the result of one/more of the following: - failure/power-down of intermediate routing nodes; - packet loss due to link errors; - inadequate information sent by source nodes.
+- 1) (NC,LR) (No Congestion, Low Reliability) : In this state, no congestion is experienced and the achieved reliability is lower than that required, i.e., $\eta < 1-\epsilon$ and $f < f{max}$.
+This can be the result of one/more of the following - Failure/power-down of intermediate routing nodes - Packet loss due to link errors - · Inadequate information sent by source nodes

 When intermediate nodes fail/power-down, packets that need to be routed through these nodes are dropped.
-This can cause a decrease in reliability even if enough source information is sent out.
-However, fault-tolerant routing/re-routing in WSN is provided by several existing algorithms [2], [7].
-ESRT can work with any of these schemes.
+This can cause a drop in reliability even if enough source information is sent out.
+However, fault-tolerant routing/rerouting in WSN is provided by several existing routing algorithms [3], [7].
+ESRT can work with any of these routing schemes.

 Packet loss due to link errors may be fairly significant in WSN due to the energy inefficiency of powerful error correction [8] and retransmission techniques.
-However, regardless of the packet error rate, the total number of packets lost due to link errors is expected to scale proportionally with the reporting frequency rate f.
-Here, we make the assumption that the net effect of channel conditions on packet losses does not deviate considerably in successive decision intervals.
-This is reasonable with static sensor nodes, slowly time-varying [8], [9], [13] and spatially separated channels for communication from event-to-sink in WSN applications.
-Hence, even in the presence of packet losses due to link errors, the initial reliability increase (Observation 1, Section III-B) is expected to be linear.
+However, regardless of the packet error rate, the total number of packets lost due to link errors is expected to scale proportionally with the reporting frequency f.
+Here, we make the assumption that the net effect of channel conditions on packet loss does not deviate appreciably in successive decision intervals.
+This is reasonable with static sensor nodes, slowly time-varying ([8], [9]) and spatially separated channels for communication from event-to-sink in WSN applications.
+Hence, even in the presence of packet loss due to link errors, the initial reliability increase (Observation 1, Section III-B) is expected to be linear.

 It is now clear that in order to improve the reliability to acceptable levels, we need to increase the source information.
-Since the primary objective of ESRT is to achieve event-to-sink reliability, the reporting frequency rate f is aggressively increased to attain the required reliability as soon as possible.
-We can achieve such an aggressive increase by invoking the fact that the r versus f relationship in the absence of congestion, i.e., for $f < f{\text{max}}$, is linear.
-This prompts the use of the following multiplicative increase strategy to calculate reporting frequency rate update f{i+1} where η_i is the reliability observed at the sink at the end of decision interval i.
+Since the primary objective of ESRT is to achieve event-to-sink reliability, the reporting frequency f is aggressively increased to attain the required reliability as soon as possible.
+We can achieve such an aggressive increase by invoking the fact that the rvs. f relationship in the absence of congestion, i.e., for $f < f{max}$, is linear.
+This prompts the use of the following multiplicative increase strategy to calculate reporting rate update f{i+1} where η_i is the reliability observed at the sink at the end of decision interval i.

-$$f{i+1} = \frac{f_i}{\eta_i} \tag{2}$$
+$$f{i+1} = \frac{f_i}{\eta_i} \tag{1}$$

-2) (NC, HR) (No Congestion, High Reliability): In this state, the required reliability level is exceeded, and there is no congestion in the network, i.e., $\eta > 1 + \epsilon$ and $f \leq f{\text{max}}$.
+2) (NC,HR) (No Congestion, High Reliability) : In this state, the required reliability level is exceeded, and there is no congestion in the network, i.e., $\eta > 1 + \epsilon$ and $f \leq f{max}$.
 This is because source nodes report more frequently than required.
 The most important consequence of this condition is excessive energy consumption by sensor nodes.
-Therefore the reporting frequency rate should be reduced in order to conserve energy.
+Therefore the reporting frequency should be reduced in order to conserve energy.
 However, this reduction must be performed cautiously so that the event-to-sink reliability is always maintained.
-Hence, the sink reduces reporting frequency rate f in a controlled manner with half the slope, as opposed to the aggressive approach in the previous case.
+Hence, the sink reduces reporting frequency f in a controlled manner with half the slope, as opposed to the aggressive approach in the previous case.
 Intuitively, we are striking a balance here between saving the maximum amount of energy and losing reliable event detection.
-Thus the updated reporting frequency rate can be expressed as
+Thus the updated reporting frequency can be expressed as

-$$f{i+1} = \frac{f_i}{2} \left(1 + \frac{1}{\eta_i} \right). \tag{3}$$
+$$f{i+1} = \frac{f_i}{2} \left(1 + \frac{1}{\eta_i} \right) \tag{2}$$